 - Check the engine coolant level.

-- If the level is correct, the problem may occur due to a bad coolant level sensor.
+- The problem may occur if the level is correct due to a bad coolant level sensor.

 - Engine Overheating

-- The temperature gauge in the HIGH range,
+- The temperature gauge is in the HIGH range,

 - Check Coolant Warning,